the-events-calendar/the-events-calendar/readme.txt

 We've poured 100s of hours into QA by a dedicated support team, monthly usability tests to guarantee that it's easy to use, and numerous user interviews to make sure you get what you want.
 We care about quality and crafting products that thrive in the wild.

 The team at Modern Tribe stands by our work and offers light support once a week for free to the community via the WordPress.org support forums.
 Feel free to ask a question if you're having a problem with implementation or if you find bugs.
 Looking for help NOW or need a deeper level of support?
-Upgrade to <a href="http://m.tri.be/2c">a commercial plugin</a> and you get access to premium support forums with under 24hr response times on weekdays.
+Add the <a href="http://m.tri.be/2c">premium add-on plugin</a> and you get access to premium support forums with under 24hr response times on weekdays.

 = PLUG-N-PLAY & HIGHLY CUSTOMIZABLE =